arisris/create-bv-pages/README.md

 Create cloudflare pages project with bun and vite

 ### What is it?
-create-bv-pages is a hackable template that create a cloudflare pages project with bun and vite
+create-bv-pages is a hackable template for cloudflare pages project.
+It use bun and vite to build cloudflare pages project.
+It also use wrangler to deploy project.